 Indeed.
 Roosevelt Island can be reached by subway from both Manhattan and Queens.
 The subway stop is called Roosevelt Island and is on the F line.

-You can also take the NYC Ferry to the Astoria neighborhood of Queens which stops at Roosevelt Island.
-The NYC Ferry was created to improve the connection between the boroughs of New York and to relieve congestion on the subway.
+You can also take the NYC Ferry that goes to the Astoria neighborhood of Queens and stops at Roosevelt Island.
+The NYC Ferry was created to improve the connection between the boroughs of New York and to decongest the subway.
 However, it is also a fun adventure for tourists.
-After all, it is a cheaper alternative to tourist cruises and allows you to see the wonderful Manhattan skyline as well.
+Ultimately, it is a cheaper alternative to the tourist cruises and allows you to see the wonderful Manhattan skyline as well.

-6. What to see on Roosevelt Island when you get off the cable car?
+6. What to see on Roosevelt Island when getting off the cable car?